-The little monument clearly shows the influence of Bernini (in particular Bernini's monument
+The little monument clearly shows the influence of Gian Lorenzo Bernini (in particular of the monument

-to Maria Raggi in S. Maria sopra Minerva and the two gigantic coats
+to Maria Raggi in S. Maria sopra Minerva and of the

 with oak branches and leaves coming out the pipes) and the experience gained by Posi in designing ephemeral machines.